benseddikismail/ciphar10-shuffled-patches/README.md

 #### ResNet :

 It is one of the most popular and efficient models for running deep neural networks.

-'''

-'''
+But it took too long to run.

 #### HybridCNNViT model :

 CNN is a model which can be used for extracting the local features in the images.
 And ViT model is pretty good at performing image classification.
-The hybrid model is something which we thought would be pretty good for carrying out with the task.
+The hybrid model (mix of CNN and ViT) is something which we thought would be pretty good for carrying out with the task.
 Challenge : Not able to resolve compatibility issues in the architecture.